RozitaTeymourzadeh/inventory_database_model/README.md

 * Create `env` with credentials
 * Run the postgres db / adminer: `docker-compose up`
 * Migrate the database: `npm run migrate`
+* Add metadata/inital data in the table: `npm run seed`
+* Rollback the tables to the previous migrate: `npm run rollback`
 * Adminer will be running at http://localhost:8080
+* Front-end will be running at http://localhost:5050
+* Run front-end: `npm run dev`

 # Entities